hmrc/dms-submission-stub/README.md

 # dms-submission-stub

-This is a placeholder README.md for a new repository
+This service is used to provide a simple callback endpoint for running tests against dms-submission

 ### License